Claims Against Fishing Company of Alaska

 The Fishing Company of Alaska owns a large fleet of Alaska fishing vessels which includes the Alaska Juris, Alaska Voyage, Alaska Warrior, Alaska Victory, and Alaska Spirit.
 The vessel targets non-pollock ground fish.
 The vessels are home-ported in Seattle, Washington.
 In 2008 the Fishing Company of Alaska’s 180-foot catcher processor, Alaska Ranger, sank in the Bering Sea.
 This triggered a Coast Guard Casualty investigation.

-Stacey & Jacobsen, LLP does not represent the Fishing Company of Alaska or their insurance carriers.
-If you have questions about your rights to compensation for injuries received while working for the Fishing Company of Alaska, contact an experienced maritime lawyer at Stacey & Jacobsen, LLP to discuss your claim.
+Stacey & Jacobsen, PLLC does not represent the Fishing Company of Alaska or their insurance carriers.
+If you have questions about your rights to compensation for injuries received while working for the Fishing Company of Alaska, contact an experienced maritime lawyer at Stacey & Jacobsen, PLLC to discuss your claim.
 To serve their clients, the lawyers in the firm are licensed to practice law in Alaska, Washington, and Oregon, and their clients live throughout the nation.